skip to Main Content

 Unique Users:

 Some individual visitors to a website or who have been served an advertisement.
-To note, unique users eliminates duplicates so that each user is only counted once.
+Note: Unique users eliminate duplicates so that each user is only counted once.

 User-Initiated: